-The ceremony was attended by Benalla Councillor and Yooralla Board Member Barbara Alexander AO, Acting Benalla Mayor Cr Peter Davis, Gwen Turner Board Member of the former Central Access Limited (CAL), Yooralla and BeyondHousing management and staff, future residents and their families.
+The ceremony was attended by Benalla Councillor and Yooralla Board Member Barbara Alexander AO, Acting Benalla Mayor Cr Peter Davis, Gwen Turner former Board Member of Central Access Limited (CAL), Yooralla and BeyondHousing management and staff, future residents and their families.

 Celia Adams, Chief Executive Officer of BeyondHousing, said she was delighted about the partnership with Yooralla and the opportunity to provide housing for people with disability in Benalla.

 “BeyondHousing believes that housing is a fundamental human right and that all people should have access to safe, secure, affordable and appropriate housing.
 This project delivers on these values and we are pleased to partner with Yooralla who have been committed to upholding human rights and equality for 100 years,” she said.

 BeyondHousing is the largest community housing organisation within the Goulburn and Ovens Murray regions of Victoria, providing homelessness, housing, support and advocacy services to over 5,000 people annually.
 The organisation’s vision is for all people to have safe, secure, affordable and appropriate housing and its purpose is to end homelessness.